kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - An active Eviction is an EvictionRequest with `Eviction` value in the `.spec.intent`.
 - The validation phase happens first and can block Eviction creation.
 The advantage of this is that it limits the Eviction traffic to responders.
+- The creation of Evictions by other users than the evictionrequest-controller is discouraged.
+If an Eviction appears from another user that complies with the controller requirements, it will be adopted, otherwise it is garbage collected, as described in [Cancellation and default GC](#cancellation-and-default-gc).

 If a single pod target is shared across multiple EvictionRequests, this should result in a single Eviction object.